cyn1x/zacvukovic.com/docs/now.md

 - 11th Hour - Lamb of God
 - Bodom Beach Terror - Children of Bodom

 That's just a few I currently have in mind.
-If you'd like to see and hear me cover a particular song, please do let me know!
+If you'd like me to cover a particular song, please do let me know!

 I have some old original demos on my <a href="https://soundcloud.com/crackimus" target="_blank" rel="noopener noreferrer">SoundCloud</a> page which were geared for vocals, but never eventuated.
 At the moment, I'm more focused more on learning from better guitarists, playing precision, and theory.